AgonConsole8/agon-docs/docs/vdp/Buffered-Commands-API.md

 As we are working on a little-endian system, integers longer than one byte are sent with their least significant byte first.
 This means that the add with carry operation can be used to add together integers of any size, so long as they are the same size.
 To do this, both the "multiple target values" and "multiple operand values" modes must be used.

-The following commands will add together a 16-bit, 24-bit, 32-bit, and 40-bit integers, all targetting the value stored in buffer 3 starting at offset 12, and all using the operand value of 42:
+The following commands will add together a 16-bit, 24-bit, 32-bit, and 40-bit integers, all targeting the value stored in buffer 3 starting at offset 12, and all using the operand value of 42:
 ```
 VDU 23, 0, &A0, 3; 5, &C4, 12; 2; 42;  : REM 2 bytes; a 16-bit integer
 VDU 23, 0, &A0, 3; 5, &C4, 12; 3; 42; 0  : REM 3 bytes; a 24-bit integer